I am a Mdewakanton Dakota rights activist with several

 controversy between archaeologists,

-you park planners, the Mille Lacs Band of Ojibwe and the Mdewakanton Dakota Oyate.
+you park planners, the Mille Lacs Band of Ojibwe and some Isanti Dakota bands.
 A controversy

 associated with the Mille Lacs Band

-of Ojibwe oral tradition that tells a gruesome account about why and how the Mdewakanton Oyate left
+of Ojibwe oral tradition that tells a gruesome terrorist account about how

-their sacred Mille Lacs Lake ancestral homeland; an account that some archaeologists and yourselves
+their sacred Mille Lacs Lake homeland; an account that some archaeologists and yourselves

 are describing as probably incorrect.

-Therefore, the Kathio Landmark Trail is a location where a controversy between the Mdewakanton Dakota
+Therefore, the Kathio Landmark Trail is a location where a controversy between the position of some Isanti Dakota

 (4.)
-And there is my Mdewakanton rights (activist) initiative to influence you to add an interpretive
+And there is my Oceti Sakowin rights (activist) initiative to influence you to add an interpretive

 sign on the Kathio

-Land Mark Trial that displays the sacred Mdewakanton name for the river that runs through Mille Lacs
+Land Mark Trial that displays the sacred Dakota name for the river that runs through Mille Lacs

 Kathio State Park.

 (5.)
-And there is my Mdewakanton rights (activist) initiative to influence you to add an interpretive
+And there is my Oceti Sakowin rights (activist) initiative to influence you to add an interpretive

 sign on the